Jey Uso: Bio, Wiki, Age, Height, Parents, Family, Ethnicity, Career, WWE, The Usos, The Bloodline, Wife, Children, Awards, FAQs & More

 He weighs 103 kg in Kilograms or 227 lbs in Pounds due to his powerful muscles.
 His eyes, as well as his hair, are both black.
 His bodily measurements are 40 inches chest, 34 inches waist, as well as 16 inches biceps.

-Jey Uso Net Worth
+Jey Uso Salary, Earnings & Net Worth 2023

 Jey Uso Wife & Children